Abiderlkr/react-movie-app/README.md

 2- Install "npm i git".

-3-Get this project from Github (git clone) "git clone https://github.com/Abiderlkr/react-movie-app.git".
+3-Get this project from Github (git clone) "git clone".

 4- For the project to work, the "cd movie-searching-app" command is used to switch to the relevant file.